danielsaidi/website_danielsaidi/collections/_posts/2018/2018-01-29-ditching-rxswift.md

 Being no stranger to reactive programming, I still think RxSwift requires some strange setup.
 The `dispose bag` concept was such a thing, where you have to use a dispose bag to manage how observables are disposed.

-In this app, I had huge problems when using single a bag for service observables, data bindings and gesture binding.
+In the app, I had huge problems when using single a bag for service observables, data bindings and gesture binding.
 Knowing when to manually dispose this bag was a nightmare, since some observables should be disposed when a screen disappeared, some when data was reloaded, some never etc. I never found a nice setup for this and never found any good examples that fit my requirements.

 Furthermore, Adam Borek has many great posts where he illustrates how easy it is to introduce memory leaks by using a dispose bag incorrectly and how observables will stop broadcasting if one update fails.
-Most of these examples are difficult to catch at a glance, which means that it's very likely that you'll accidentally add serious and hard-found bugs to your app if you use RxSwift without knowing exactly what you're doing.
+Most of these examples are difficult to catch at a glance, which means that it's easy to accidentally add serious and hard-found bugs to your app if you use RxSwift without knowing exactly what you're doing.

 ## Wrapping up my concerns

 My overall impression after all this is that RxSwift makes it very easy to add bugs and memory leaks to your apps, and requires you to handle built-in problems by introducing complex setups.
-You have to know exactly how to use a dispose bag (see Adam's post about why table view cells are tricky), otherwise your app will become a mess.
+You have to know exactly how to use a dispose bag (see Adam's post about why table view cells are tricky), or else your app will become a mess.
 So in order to succeed with RxSwift, you will have to go all in.
 So will the rest of your team.

-This makes adding RxSwift to your app a big decision, since everyone is forced to adopt a reactive programming style.
+This makes adding RxSwift a big decision, since everyone is forced to adopt a reactive programming style.
 If you compare it with e.g. `AwaitKit`, I think the latter adds a great util set to your app without forcing you to change your overall programming style.
-RxSwift, however, requires a whole other level of commitment.
+RxSwift, however, requires serious commitment.

-Furthermore, I think that RxSwift throws a too extensive toolbox at you, which binds you harder and harder to the library.
+Furthermore, I think that RxSwift throws a too extensive toolbox at you, which binds you hard to the library.
 Besides the observables, singles and completables, you'll soon face `drivers` and other ux-specific components.

-Overall, I think you have to ask yourself if you think that RxSwift brings you good value for all this complexity.
+I think you should ask yourself if you think that RxSwift brings you good value for all this complexity.
 I personally think the answer is `no`.

 ## Replacing RxSwift with vanilla UIKit